 God created us so differently – certain strengths and weaknesses.
 Sure, I could kill spiders and Zach could organize our home, but each of us is happier when we do the things we are good at and not necessarily the things that challenge us.

 Zach is the “headship” of our marriage.
 That does not mean he has power over me or I am to follow him around like a clueless sheep.
 His headship does not make him superior to me.
 Eph 5 tells us that,

 “Husbands ought also to love their own wives as their own bodies.
 He who loves his own wife loves himself; for no one ever hated his own flesh, but nourishes and cherishes it, just as Christ also does the church.”

-Ask him any day of the week a question about our finances, home, or plans, and he will probably say, “I don’t know, ask the boss!”
+Ask my husband any day of the week a question about our finances, home, or plans, and he will probably say, “I don’t know, ask the boss!”
 I’m not really the “boss” (despite my “boss lady” coffee mug) but this is an example of differences and equality.
-He is so good at leading me emotionally and spiritually – and I am so good at budgeting, decorating, and dragging him around with my friends. 🙂 We both work our BUTTS off in different ways.
+We both work our BUTTS off in different ways.
 We have mutual respect for the way each of us works so hard.
 We mutually submit and “choose our battles”.